 What is it?
 Mail theft occurs when someone steals, takes or removes mail from your mailbox.
 Not only can these mail thieves obtain your personal information to commit identity theft, but they can also mine your mail for cash or checks.

 How does it happen?
 Your mail may contain important information about you and your financial accounts.
-Thieves who steal mail are looking to collect data like your name, address, social security number, email address, credit card and bank account information.
+Thieves who steal mail are looking to steal data like your name, address, social security number, email address, credit card and bank account information.
 Once they gather that information, identity theft is likely.
+Read our blog, How to Protect Yourself from Mail Fraud, for more information.

 What is it?
 Dumpster diving is exactly what it sounds like.
 And yes, scammers really will dig through trash looking for discarded documents that contain PII.